 Your ophthalmologist will refer you to other doctors if they suspect Marfan syndrome.
 They will conduct further tests to determine if you have the syndrome.
 This includes heart tests.
 Doctors diagnose it using a list of features found in Marfan syndrome.

 Marfan syndrome can cause several different eye disorders.
 You should see an ophthalmologist regularly.
 Your ophthalmologist can treat many of the eye problems associated with Marfan syndrome.

-He or she can correct vision problems caused by dislocated lenses.
 Special glasses and eye drops that make your pupil larger can improve your vision.
 Sometimes dislocated lenses may need to removed through surgery if they are affecting vision.

 You are also at higher risk for developing glaucoma.
 Several glaucoma treatment options are available.

 Most people with Marfan syndrome need a strong prescription for glasses or contacts to correct refractive errors like nearsightedness and astigmatism.